wilsonmar/wilsonmar.github.io/_posts/2022-11-03-hello-vault.md

    <pre><strong>./run.sh
    </strong></pre>

-    This response means Docker Desktop is not running:
+    If you get this response, it means you need to get Docker Desktop running:

     <pre>Cannot connect to the Docker daemon at unix:///var/run/docker.sock.
 Is the docker daemon running?
     </pre>